Trigger Events from Stripe Payments

 Complete a test payment in Stripe.

-Open your PixelFlow Events Log and confirm the Purchase event appears.
+Open your PixelFlow Events Log and confirm the event appears.

 Check Meta Events Manager to verify the event arrives there as well.